10 Best Technical Indicators for Crypto Trading in 2024

 25% of our methodology was weighted based on the complexity of each indicator.
 For instance, we made sure to include simple technical indicators that would be suited for beginners.
 The RSI is a good example.

-• While an RSI reading of over 70 means that a market correction is possible.
-This means the asset is overbought and prices could decline.
+- An RSI reading of over 70 means that a market correction is possible.
+This means the asset is overbought, and prices could decline.

 We also included crypto indicators suitable for intermediate-to-advanced traders.
 This includes the MACD, which requires a solid understanding of three metrics: the MACD line, the signal line, and the histogram.
 Traders must know how each metric interacts with one another to interpret the data and make an informed decision.